KCErb/fruit-robot/tutorials/android/toolbox/blue-potion.md

 Now let's take a look at that app folder!
 The only non-empty subdirectories are `screens/`, `stylesheets/`, and `views/`.
 The goal of BluePotion is to create a companion to RedPotion.
 We'll look more directly at RedPotion in the iOS tutorials, but for now I'll put it like this: RedPotion is a conglomerate gem for combining a bunch of useful gems that have been created for iOS-based RubyMotion development.
 The two we want to look at right now to better understand BluePotion are [ProMotion](https://github.com/clearsightstudio/ProMotion) and [Ruby Motion Query (RMQ)](http://rubymotionquery.com/).

-Blue Potion is working to re-create both of these essential libraries for Android development so let's take a quick look at them.

 ### ProMotion

-First let's take a look in our `views` directory at the appropriately named starter file: `bluepotion_application.rb`
+In our `views` directory, at the appropriately named starter file: `bluepotion_application.rb` we have:

 ```ruby
 class BluePotionApplication < PMApplication